AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

    For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

-Segments are refreshed every 24 hours.
-However, segment counts from Real-Time CDP expire after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from Real-Time CDP every 30 days or less.<!-- Clarify how this works and the timing, and re-word accordingly.-->
+Segments are refreshed every 24 hours.<!-- However, segment counts [???? the counts, or inclusion in a segment ???] from Real-Time CDP expire after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from Real-Time CDP every 30 days or less.[!!!!
+Clarify how this works and the timing, and re-word accordingly.]-->

 >[!MORELIKETHIS]
 >